Questions To Ask On The First Date

 Exploring the dating world with online therapy

-For example, in a study on the efficacy of online therapy for social anxiety disorder—which researchers specifically mentioned can impair romantic relationships—34.2% of participants no longer met the criteria for social phobia after treatment, while another 36.8% experienced a reduction in symptoms.
+For example, in a study on the efficacy of online therapy for social anxiety disorder—which researchers specifically mentioned can impair dating or romantic relationships—34.2% of participants no longer met the criteria for social phobia after treatment, while another 36.8% experienced a reduction in symptoms.
 These results can be added to those of an increasingly large number of studies pointing to the effectiveness of online therapy for a wide variety of relationship and mental health-related concerns.

 If you’re ready to put yourself out there but aren’t sure what you want out of your dating life, online therapy can help.
-Working with an online therapist through BetterHelp, you can address concerns about your romantic relationships from home, which can be helpful if you’re not comfortable discussing that topic in person.
+Working with an online therapist through BetterHelp, you can address concerns about your romantic relationships and first dates from home, which can be helpful if you’re not comfortable discussing that topic in person.
 You can also contact your therapist outside of sessions; so, if you forgot to mention a concern about dating, you can send them a message, and they’ll respond when they’re able.

 Takeaway